kayg04/kayg.org/content/updates/the-password-manager-situation.md

 ## 🔚 Bidding Thoughts

 This is not the first time I have thought of switching my existing workflows for no reason, and certainly not the first time I have questioned my choice of password managers.
-I wanted to put my thoughts out so I can make all the time spent switching, tinkering, experimenting - amount to something other than [[./time-flies-by|an entry in my "Procrastination" Calendar]].
+I wanted to put my thoughts out so I can make all the time spent switching, tinkering, experimenting - amount to something other than [an entry in my "Procrastination" Calendar](<./time-flies-by.md>).
 Hopefully, this article reassures me that what I currently use is already the best out there on the wide web, and by the time I need to question my choices again, either this article or my memory whacks me on my bald head and tells me to keep working instead.